 In fact the only thing tomorrows 3D printers won’t do is make you an OFFSHORE Professional Field Engineer with serial number 007 on it.
 I’m afraid I made and sold that watch a long time ago and I can guarantee the electronic files I’ll sell in the future won’t allow it, or indeed any of today’s Field Engineer Chronographs, to be reproduced.
 They will remain completely unique and completely special; products from the peak of hand made chronograph manufacturing.

-There's more to Sumerian mathematics than I at first thought.
-Our modern base 10 numbering system has two factors; 5 and 2 which are both primes.
-A duodecimal (base 12) system however has 6, 4, 3 and 2 as factors, two primes and two non-primes, including the number of sides to a square and a cube, which are very useful features.
+Sumerian mathematics: Our modern base 10 numbering system has two factors; 5 and 2 which are both primes.
+A duodecimal (base 12) system however has 6, 4, 3 and 2 as factors, two primes and two non-primes, including the number of sides to a square and a cube (useful features if you're a farmer with a rectangular field and a tax system based on volume of wheat).
 Once you get the hang of it, counting in base 12 on your fingers is easy and allows a lot of mathematics including fractions (the factors) to be done without having to use a pencil and paper.
-It's interesting that the English language words for one to twelve are all mono-syllabic, but from thirteen onwards they're dual-syllabic, that there are 12 inches in a foot, 12 pence in a Shilling, 60 pence in a Crown and various other base 12 notations that we used to use.
-Since a mechanical watch is in essence a duodecimal counting machine perhaps then it would make sense to switch it entirely to this system including the serial numbers on the rotor.
+Base 12 lives on not just in time, geometry and co-ordinates, but also in our language and other measurements.
+It's interesting that the English language words for one to twelve are all mono-syllabic, but from thirteen onwards they're dual-syllabic, there are 12 inches in a foot, 12 pence in a Shilling, 60 pence in a Crown.
+Even more interesting than Sumerian numbering though is Welsh numbering and their use of a base 20 (but possibly 15 is you couldn't get all the way to 20) system.
+Welsh finger mathematics?
+Probably something to do with counting rainy days.

 Quality, Strength, Performance